What Is a Stockout? Causes, Costs, Impact & Prevention

-This guide explores the causes of stockout and the resulting costs and other impacts to your business.
-It also provides stockout prevention tips.
+This guide explores the causes of stockouts as well as the resulting costs and other impacts on your business, plus stockout prevention tips.

 - Seven out of 10 consumers think stockouts are worse than they were during panic buying during the pandemic.